hreypar/mk-hicup-truncater/README.md

-# mk-hicup
+# mk-hicup-truncater

-Run the HiCUP pipeline on raw FASTQ files to obtain aligned, filtered and deduplicated SAM files.
+Run the HiCUP truncater step on raw FASTQ files to obtain reads without the ligation junction that can be better aligned to the reference genome.

 ## About ##

-HiCUP pre-processes Hi-C FASTQ reads truncating them at the specified ligation junction, then aligns them to a reference genome and performs filtering according to the digested reference genome.
-It also deduplicates read pairs.

 The reads are truncated when a ligation junction is found and the nucleotides to the right are discarded (even if there is a second ligation junction present).

-You need other tools to perform downstream Hi-C analysis (binning, normalization, etcetera).

-The output from HiCUP is a SAM/BAM file with the paired reads on adjacent lines.
+The output from HiCUP is a pair of sequence files with the same name as the infput files, follwed by the suffix `trunc.fastq`.
+The HiCUP truncater also outputs a date stamped file with the truncation summary (how  many reads were truncated) and SVG QC charts.